What is the ATO GIC?: Learn About the General Interest Charge

 GIC vs Shortfall Interest Charge (SIC)

-While both the General Interest Charge (GIC) and the Shortfall Interest Charge (SIC) are forms of tax penalties in Australia, there is a key difference between them.
+In Australia, both the General Interest Charge (GIC) and the Shortfall Interest Charge (SIC) are types of tax penalties, but they are not the same.

-• GIC applies when there is an outstanding balance on a tax debt and is charged for late payment.
+GIC applies when a tax debt is still owed and is charged for paying it late.

-• SIC, on the other hand, is applied specifically when there is a shortfall in tax that was either under-reported or incorrectly calculated.
-This often arises during an ATO audit or when taxpayers amend their tax returns after the original submission.
+On the other hand, SIC is only used when there is a tax shortfall that was either underreported or calculated incorrectly.
+This happens a lot during an ATO audit or when taxpayers change their tax returns after they have already sent them in.

-SIC (currently 7.17%) is applied to the shortfall amount for the period when it is originally due and when the assessment is corrected.
-Like the GIC, the SIC also compounds daily.
-The due date of SIC is 21 days after the ATO issues the notice of the amended assessment.
-Once 21 days pass and the SIC is still unpaid, the GIC will apply automatically.
+SIC (currently 6.78%) is added to the amount of the shortfall for the time it was due and the time the assessment is corrected.
+The SIC also adds up every day, just like the GIC.
+The SIC is due 21 days after the ATO sends out the notice of the revised assessment.
+The GIC will automatically apply after 21 days if the SIC is still not paid.

 Can I Get GIC Remitted or Waived?

-• Special Circumstances: In some cases, the ATO may consider waiving the GIC if there were special circumstances that prevented timely payment, such as illness or a natural disaster.
-However, this is not a standard practice, and each case is assessed individually.
+• Special Circumstances: The ATO may decide to waive the GIC in some cases if there were special circumstances that made it impossible to pay on time, like getting sick or a natural disaster.
+This is not a common practice, though, and each case is looked at on its own.

-To request a remission of the ATO GIC, you would need to contact the ATO directly, provide your reasons for requesting it, and supply any supporting documentation to substantiate your claim.
-However, this is generally considered on a case-by-case basis and is not guaranteed.
+To request remission of the GIC, you need to call the ATO directly, explain your situation, and send in any documents that support your claim.
+But this is usually looked at on a case-by-case basis and is not guaranteed.

 A man with a slightly tense expression reads documents, a business owner calculating and reading GIC on his tax debt